HR

 After you square away paycheck logistics with your HR person or accounting expert, let people know about your employee’s departure.
 Consider telling any key business partners or managers individually, then send a workplace-wide email to everyone else.

 Unless you want to—and the employee gives their consent—you don’t need to share the reason why an employee is leaving.
 Just keep the message simple and positive.
 You can say something like, “I wanted to let you all know that Jane Andrews will be working her last day next Friday.
-We’re grateful for her contributions and we wish her well on her next endeavor!”
+We’re grateful for her contributions, and we wish her well on her next endeavor!”

 Step 5: Reassign responsibilities

-As soon as everyone knows an employee is leaving, work on re-assigning that employee’s shifts or responsibilities.
+As soon as everyone knows an employee is leaving, work on reassigning that employee’s shifts or responsibilities.
 You may need to adjust your monthly shift schedule, move deadlines or project dates, or set up one-on-one chats with certain employees.
-Some employees may need training to take over another person’s tasks, while others might need a pep talk in the wake of their team members or subordinate leaving.
+Some employees may need training to take over another person’s tasks, while others might need a pep talk in the wake of their team members or subordinates leaving.

 Step 6: Make a replacement plan